 What is Conflict Theory?

-Conflict Theory, developed by Karl Marx, purports that due to society’s never-ending competition for finite resources it will always be in a state of conflict.
+Conflict Theory, developed by Karl Marx, purports that due to society’s never-ending competition for finite resources, it will always be in a state of conflict.
 The implication of this theory is that those in possession of wealth and resources will protect and hoard those resources, while those without will do whatever they can to obtain them.
 This dynamic means there is a constant struggle between the rich and the poor.

 What Does Conflict Theory Attempt to Explain?

-For example, conflict theory can be used to look at wars, violence, revolutions, and other forms of injustice and discrimination by explaining that there is a natural disparity in a society that causes these problems.
+For example, conflict theory can be used to look at wars, violence, revolutions, and forms of injustice and discrimination by explaining that there is a natural disparity in society that causes these problems.